 - A failure to diagnose a fracture following an accident.
 This can often result in a bone setting in a poor position, causing ongoing pain and discomfort.
-Further orthopaedic surgery may be required and an extended period of rehabilitation will often follow
+Corrective surgery may be required and an extended period of rehabilitation will often follow

 - A failure to diagnose and treat a heart condition.
 The implications of such a delay are obvious and often significant, both for the patient and their loved ones

 - A failure to diagnose and treat cancer .
 Such a delay can be very serious and can have a significant impact on a patient’s life expectancy and on occasions their treatment options.
 Any such delay will only add to the stress and anxiety a patient and their family are already experiencing.

 Legally, clinical negligence cases that involve a failure to diagnose a condition can be very complex.
 This is mainly because it is necessary to establish how much worse the patient feels as a result of the failure, over and above how they would have felt had a proper diagnosis been made at the outset.
 Such a comparison relies entirely on specialist medical evidence and the interpretation of this evidence by an experienced clinical negligence lawyer.